DragonPyConf/dragonpy.com/_talks/load_testing_your_application.md

 ## Bio
 Programmer by training and a technical manager by trade with a knack for UX.
-Planning and building support applications with a strong team is my passion, where the planning part happens over a pint of beer.
+Planning and building support applications with a strong team is his passion, where the planning part happens over a pint of beer.